thehalb/comindlab/content/_index.md

     content:
       title: News
       text: |
+        **December**: The CoMind Lab is participating in the [BSAH Conference] (https://bsah.info/) in London.

-        **November 2025**: Lara finishes her data collection for her study on teamwork in medical diagnoses.
+        **November 2025**: Team Ethnography completes the first half of its data collection (more information about the study can be found [here](https://www.teams-notfall.org/)).
+Lara completes her data collection for her study on teamwork in medical diagnoses.

         **July 2025**: The CoMind Lab hosts a workshop at the [INGRoup conference](https://www.ingroup.net/content.aspx?page_id=22&club_id=300815&module_id=670795) in Rotterdam: “Team Research Reimagined: Applying Diverse Perspectives on Team Interactions.”

-        **July 2025**: Lukas Lichtner starts his PhD at the CoMind Lab.

     design:
       width: "normal"